san-lee-ai/self-driving-go/README.md

 * A [Raspberry Pi](https://www.dexterindustries.com/raspberry-pi/).
 * A [Pi Camera](https://www.dexterindustries.com/shop/raspberry-pi-camera/).
 * A laptop or a mobile device (aka smartphone).
+* A Linux Box with GPU (which supports Nvidia Cuda libary for Keras)

 ## Setting Up